 (or domains related to Euclidean spaces, such as open subsets of

-, or manifolds), then another important feature of such functions (especially in PDE) is the regularity or frequency scale of a function.
+, or manifolds), then another important feature of such functions (especially in PDE) is the regularity of a function, as well as the related concept of the frequency scale of a function.
 These terms are not rigorously defined; but roughly speaking, regularity measures how smooth a function is (or how many times one can differentiate the function before it ceases to be a function), while the frequency scale of a function measures how quickly the function oscillates (and would be inversely proportional to the wavelength).
 One can illustrate this informal concept with some examples:

 - Let